HackerYou/scratchWorkshop/scratch.md

 [8-Bit Music Maker](https://scratch.mit.edu/projects/87829696/)

 ## Getting started with Scratch
-Is super easy - just head over to: https://scratch.mit.edu/.
+It's super easy - just head over to: https://scratch.mit.edu/.
 We'll start by signing up for an account.

 Once you've signed up, click 'create'!

 ## The Scratch Environment
 There are a couple of key blocks to look at: **Events**, **Motion**, and **Control**.
-These blocks allow you to control the sprite, or sprites you have on the screen.
+These blocks allow you to control the sprite (or sprites) you have on the screen.
 The interface is broken up into a few important areas:

 ### Stage
 The main area where information is displayed / stuff happens.
 Usually to start a program running, you click the green flag.

 ### Sprites Window
-Sits below the stage, and contains a list of sprites (animated images) that you're using in your current project.
+This sits below the stage and contains a list of sprites (animated images) that you're using in your current project.
 We can control these sprites with our program.

 ### Block Palette
 This section in the middle of the window contains all the programming blocks you can use.
 They are organized into categories, detailed below.